 Brown bin:

-Your council cannot recycle plastic bags, yogurt pots, or plastic food trays at this time.
+Your council cannot recycle plastic bags, yoghurt pots, or plastic food trays at this time.
 So instead, just pop them into your green bin.

 If you need more compostable caddy liners, tie a liner or bag around the handle of your brown bin, and they’ll get you a new roll.
 It’s almost like sending a secret message!